davidedmundson/xembed-sni-proxy/Readme.md

 Code is merged in plasma-workspace

-All commits, bugs changes should go there.
+All commits, bugs changes should go there as I won't check here, and merging it harder.

-I won't check here
+Thanks for all the testing!